rookie7799/kid-pc-monitor/README.md

 - Install Python
 - Use command prompt
 - Understand IP addresses
-- Configure Windows Firewall
+- Configure Windows Firewall (technically you would simply allow the process to run - once)
-- Set up scheduled tasks
+- Set up scheduled task

 If these terms scare you, consider commercial alternatives like:
 - Qustodio